trondhindenes/Rough-Massive-Hook/README.md

 4. DNS: internal DNS is used since much is based on wildcard dns queries

 5. Ansible: Server configuration is done in using Ansible

+6. LoneJupiter: A small rest service I threw togheter, which serves as an artifact database.
+Backed by a RethinkDB database.